• USD

 Vegetation & Terrain

-Plants in the area include the Kalahari Christmas tree (a sickle bush), various succulents, and many types of aloe.
-The landscape supports tree and shrub savanna of high diversity.
-The undulating terrain is dominated by Acacia mellifera.
+Plants include the Kalahari Christmas tree (sickle bush), varied succulents, and aloes.
+The landscape supports tree-and-shrub savanna with high diversity; the undulating terrain around the Khomas Highlands is dominated by Acacia mellifera.

 Activities